 3. changing image murals.

 K. Permitted Original Art Mural.
-An Original Art Mural for which a permit has been issued by the City of Portland pursuant to this Title.
+An Original Art Mural for which a permit has been issued by the City of Molalla pursuant to this Title.

 L. Public Right-of-Way.
 An area that allows for the passage of people or goods, that has been dedicated or deeded to the public for public use.
 Public Rights-of-Way include passageways such as freeways, pedestrian connections, alleys, and all streets.